dexie/Dexie.js/addons/dexie-cloud/oauth_flow.md

 - `code_verifier` (PKCE)
 - `code_challenge` (PKCE)

-Stores these in the challenges table, then redirects popup to provider:
+Stores these in the challenges table, then redirects the browser to provider:

 ```
 https://accounts.google.com/o/oauth2/v2/auth?